mensfeld/hotspotchi/README.md

 ## FAQ

-### Does this require a Raspberry Pi or can I run it on my desktop?
+### Can I run Hotspotchi on my regular computer instead of a Raspberry Pi?

 Hotspotchi can technically run on any Linux machine with a WiFi adapter that supports Access Point (AP) mode, but **Raspberry Pi is strongly recommended** because: